SINTEF-Computer-Vision/autolabel/README.md

     author = {Bakken, Marianne and Ponnambalam,Vignesh Raja and Moore,Richard J. D. and Gjevestad, Jon Glenn Omholt and From, Pål Johan}
 }
 ```

+A link to the dataset in the paper is coming soon.